-This report sets out the work undertaken during our interim review of the Council for 2022/23, which took place on 22nd November 2022 together with the preparatory work.
+This report sets out the work undertaken during our review of the Council for 2022/23, which took place on 22nd November 2022 and our final visit on 10th May 2023 together with the preparatory work.
 We wish to thank the Clerk and Assistant Clerk for providing all the records in electronic format to facilitate completion of our work.
-This report will be updated following our final review in the summer timed to take place after the year end accounts preparation.